ng-apimock/core/docs/mocks.md

 }
 ```
 the request will only match when the
-- Content-type header is of typ 'application/json'
+- Content-type header is of type 'application/json'
 - The body contains an item that matches the regex

 ### Chaining responses